Drugs & Alcohol in Schools:

 to Drugs & Alcohol in Schools, an

-interactive computer-based instruction (CBI) course, designed to give you a
+interactive computer-based instruction course, designed to give you a more

-more comprehensive understanding of alcohol, drugs, and their influences in
+comprehensive understanding of alcohol, drugs, and their influences in your

-Schools provides a contextual framework for understanding what students may
+provides a contextual framework for understanding what students may be

 around them.
 The course provides a basic